euugenechou/gitlab-canvas-utils/README.md

   create a new access token under the section titled **Approved Integrations**.
   Note that you must have at least TA-level privilege under the course you want to use these scripts with.
-- `course`, `quarter`, and `year` should reflect, as one can imagine, the course, quarter, and year in which the course is held.
+- `base_repo_path`: the base repo path that student repos should be created under.
+The first component of the path should generally be the course, and subsequent components are the nested subgroups.
+An example of a base repo path without a section subgroup: `cse13s/winter2023`.
 - `gitlab_server`: the GitLab server that you want to create the course group and student repos on.
 - `gitlab_token`: your GitLab token as a string.
 Your token should have API-level privilege.